dmidlo/histdata.com-tools/src/histdatacom/sidecar/assets/README.md

 wheel tag.

-Metadata-only artifacts and unsupported platforms must fail executable lookup with a clear message until the runtime resolver can provision a verified cache entry.
+Metadata-only artifacts and unsupported platforms must fail executable lookup with a clear message when no explicit executable, verified bundle, verified cache entry, or allowed first-run download is available.
 They must not silently fall back to an unmanaged system binary.